I went to the gym in the morning, and in the evening I decided to go out and explore the city.

 It all comes down to 3 things: Will power, habit & confidence

-The world isn’t going to get healtier, before talking about world nutrition fix your own plate.
+The world isn’t going to get healthier, before talking about world nutrition fix your own plate.

 Most of these things come down to obvious realities like “alcohol is 100% bad”